Harshalpatel-analyst/pizza-sales-analysis/README.md

 - The highest revenue-generating pizza types are determined based on the analysis.
 - Orders are most frequent during the Lunch time and evening hours.

-## Acknowledgments
-Credit to the original data source provided by Ayushi jain (https://github.com/Ayushi0214)